 The project will include:

-- a new five-metre-wide separated cyclist and pedestrian facility
+- five-metre-wide pedestrian and two-way separated cyclist facility

-- a shared connection to Foxton Street from the riverwalk
+- shared cyclist and pedestrian connection to Foxton Street from the riverwalk

-- upgrading the Foxton Street and Radnor Street intersection to create a safer environment for all road users
+- an upgrade of the Foxton Street and Radnor Street intersection to create a safer environment for all road users

 - a dedicated pedestrian connection to Riverview Terrace

-- a viewing platform on the riverwalk overlooking the Brisbane River and the iconic Walter Taylor Bridge
+- a viewing platforms on the riverwalk overlooking the Brisbane River and the iconic Walter Taylor Bridge

 - lighting along the length of the riverwalk